Blue Paradise: Promotion

 Zerobaseone promoted the EP with performance of "Doctor!
 Doctor!" on Mnet's M Countdown on January 23.
 The stage for the performance was dressed to resemble a hospital, and the band used hand gestures spelling out each letter of "love".
 The band's agency also announced the "'Doctor!
 Doctor!'
 10 Million Streaming Challenge", promising to donate to an unnamed charity in the name of their fans if the song receives 10 million streams on South Korean music service Melon.
+On March 5, the charity was revealed to be the Seoul National University Children's Hospital Sponsorship Association.

 On the day of the EP's release, the band held a media showcase at Blue Square in Yeonsan-gu, Seoul where they performed tracks from Blue Paradise.

 Blue Paradise was further promoted with a series of pop-up stores.
 The first store ran from February 21 through March 6, comprising the entire fifth floor of the Hyundai Department Store in Yeoui-dong, Seoul.
 The store was decorated in the theme of the album, with a large fountain, mobile missions, and a game zone.
 The band also held an album signing at the store.
 A second pop-up store in Japan ran from March 7 to 25 at the Line Friends Square Store in Shibuya, Tokyo.
 The Japanese store featured a media zone with four large screens displaying the band's visual content, photo booths, and merchandise featuring the band's stuffed mascots, "Zeroni".